Spires-Jones-Lab/Burden_colocalisation_analysis_3D/README.md

 # Burden_colocalisation_analysis_3D

 This script is designed to analyse the surface of a channel that colocalize with up to 3 other channels.
-Also reports the percent of image are occupied by the main channel.
+Also reports the percent of image volume occupied by the main channel.

 ## Scripts
 -	The two needed scripts should be saved into the same folder (i.e **Scripts**).